This Baked Chili Lime Glazed Salmon is irresistible. The recipe is packed with chili lime flavor and baked to perfection for a quick weeknight dinner.

 Description

-This Baked Chili Lime Glazed Salmon is irresistible.
+This Baked Cilantro Lime Salmon is irresistible.
 The recipe is packed with chili lime flavor and baked to perfection for a quick weeknight dinner.

 Ingredients